stajichlab/FGMP/README.md

 The FGMP distribution includes the following files and directories:

 - data/				Proteins, profiles and cutoff.
 - lib/				Perl modules
 - sample/			DNA and protein fasta file to test FGMP.
 - sample_output/	Results provided by FGMP for the test files.
 - src/				Source code of FGMP.
-- GNULicence	This software is registed under the GNU licence.
 - READE.md			This file.
 - fgmp.config		a file that needs to be set up with path directories
-- utils/	contains augustus and some useful scripts (see below)
+- utils/			contains useful scripts (see below)

-- countDomains.pl - a parser that count the number of domains in the output of HMMER
-- simplifyNcbiHeader.pl - a parser to remove unecessary information from NCBI contigs header.
+NOTE: augustus distribution should be placed in utils/

+example: FGMP.v.1.0/1.0/utilsaugustus-3.0.3

 # ---------------------------------------- #
 # 4. running FGMP